piang077/Microsoft-Sentinel-SOC-Home-Lab/README.md

 ---

 ## Summary
 This lab reflects a real-world SOC environment and demonstrates practical skills in **monitoring, detection, investigation, and automated response**.
-It highlights the ability to manage and interpret security events while maintaining structured incident workflows, preparing for roles like **SOC Analyst, Security Engineer, or Cybersecurity Consultant**.
+It highlights the ability to manage and interpret security events while maintaining structured incident workflows, preparing for roles like **SOC Analyst, Security Engineer**.

 ---